Thumper (film)

 Thumper is a 2017 crime thriller directed and written by Jordan Ross and starring Eliza Taylor, Lena Headey, Pablo Schreiber, Ben Feldman, Daniel Webber, and Grant Harvey.
-The film premiered at the 2017 Tribeca Film Festival and was released November 7, 2017.
+The film premiered at the 2017 Tribeca Film Festival and was released on November 7, 2017.

-Premise
+Synopsis

+In a town of low-income and fractured families, a group of teens are lured into working for a dangerous drug dealer.
+A new girl arrives who hides a dangerous secret that will impact everybody and change their lives forever.

 New girl Kat Carter (Eliza Taylor) befriends classmate Beaver (Webber) in a community where drugs and violence run rampant and realizes how deep the drug problem is.
 Harbouring a dark secret of her own, she attracts the attention of the leader of a drug ring, Wyatt (Schreiber).